Audley Travel reveals new research into the premium travel market

-Researchers for the ‘Premium Travel Report’, the first report of its kind commissioned by Audley, spoke to travellers in the UK spread across all ages and locations.
-The research revealed that despite the current economic climate the average spend on a two-week trip (including travel, accommodation and activities) was almost £5,000 per person (£4,977.21), with 41 per cent expecting to spend more on trips than in the past, and 10 per cent expecting this to be more than double their spend five years ago.
+Researchers for the ‘Premium Travel Report’, the first report of its kind commissioned by Audley, spoke to travelers in the US spread across all ages and locations.
+The research revealed that despite the current economic climate the average spend on a two-week trip (including travel, accommodation and activities) was over $10,000 per person ($10,767), with 59 percent expecting to spend more on trips than in the past, and 22 percent expecting this to be more than double their spend five years ago.

-When asked what was important about their holiday, 53 per cent want to travel to destinations they haven’t been before, with over half (54 per cent) preferring to be around as few other groups as possible, and 49 per cent placing importance on wanting to only spend time with their travel companions.
-Intrinsically 53 per cent of those asked want to spend time with local guides on their trip and grow their destination knowledge from an authentic source.
+When asked what was important about their vacation, 59 percent want to travel to destinations they haven’t been before, with almost half (48 per cent) preferring to be around as few other groups as possible, and 36 percent placing importance on wanting to only spend time with their travel companions.
+Intrinsically 77 percent of those asked want to spend time with local guides on their trip and grow their destination knowledge from an authentic source.

-Zoning into flight class and hotel ratings, 55 per cent travelled in economy on their last trip, 30 per cent in premium economy, nine per cent business and six per cent in first.
-With regards to accommodation, 44 per cent stayed in a four-star hotel, and 31 per cent in a five-star hotel on their last trip.
-Unsurprisingly at the uber-lux end of the scale, only one per cent stayed in a six- or seven-star hotel.
+Zoning into flight class and hotel ratings, 32 percent traveled in economy on their last trip, 33 percent in premium economy, 17 percent in business and 19 percent in first.
+With regards to accommodation, 45 percent stayed in a four-star hotel, and 37 percent in a five-star hotel on their last trip.
+Unsurprisingly at the uber-lux end of the scale, only four percent stayed in a six- or seven-star hotel.

-Placing importance on having advice from someone with specialist expertise on their chosen destination when they book was mentioned by three-quarters of those asked (75 per cent), and 57 per cent want sustainable travel options — a key component of an Audley trip.
+Placing importance on having advice from someone with specialist expertize on their chosen destination when they book was mentioned by 84 percent, and 68 percent want sustainable travel options — a key component of an Audley trip.

-Nick Longman, CEO at Audley Travel said, “Our approach to expanding our offering and service is centred around listening to our clients and designing trips around their needs — something that has long been the Audley way.
+Heather Heverling, President & Managing Director (North America) at Audley Travel said, “Our approach to expanding our offering and service is centered around listening to our clients and designing trips around their needs – something that has long been the Audley way.

 “In the bid to continue our search for excellence in this area, we were intrigued to conduct a wider insight piece into the premium travel industry to help broaden our overview of the space and anticipate what might be next on the horizon.

-“The results are certainly encouraging for the industry as a whole — showing that investment in a trip is still a priority for travellers, with a large proportion (41 per cent) still expecting to spend more on trips than in the past, and that wanderlust is still strong with over half wanting to travel to destinations they haven’t been to before.”
+“The results are certainly encouraging for the industry as a whole - showing that investment in a trip is still a priority for travelers, with a large proportion (59 percent) still expecting to spend more on trips than in the past, and that wanderlust is still strong with over half wanting to travel to destinations they haven’t been to before.”

 Notes to Editors

-The research was designed by Audley Travel and PA Consulting and was conducted with 2,000 respondents aged over 18 who have taken a holiday abroad in the last five years and plan to in the next 12 months and be willing to spend at least £2,000 per person on a two-week international holiday.
-Past travel with Audley was not a requirement to take part in the research, and the majority have not travelled with Audley.
+The research was designed by Audley Travel and PA Consulting and was conducted with 2,000 respondents aged over 18 who taken a vacation abroad in the last five years and plan to in the next 12 months and be willing to spend at least $2,500 per person on a two-week international vacation.
+Past travel with Audley was not a requirement to take part in the research, and the majority have not traveled with Audley.
 The research was conducted in March 2023.